The French Collection: Descriptions and locations

 Each quilt is made with acrylic paint on canvas, patterned fabric, and text written in ink on canvas.
-The quilts tell the narrative of Willia Marie Simone, a 16 year old African American girl who is moving from Harlem, New York, to Paris, in 1920 to paint and model.
+The quilts tell the narrative of Willia Marie Simone, a 16-year-old African American girl who is moving from Harlem, New York, to Paris, in 1920 to paint and model.
 Willia Marie's Aunt Melissa gives her $500 for the journey and eventually agrees to care for her children, and they exchange letters over the course of her time in Europe.
 Ringgold's daughter has described the quilts and stories in The French Collection:

-While five of the quilts are located in public collections and a number of the quilts are owned by noted public figures, some are owned by unknown private collections and may still be in the collection of the artist.
+While five of the quilts are located in public collections and a number of the quilts are owned by noted public figures, some are owned by unknown private collections and may be in the collection of the artist's estate or gallery.

 Part I, #1: Dancing at the Louvre (1991)

 Dancing at the Louvre depicts Willia Marie and a stylish Black woman whose three daughters in colorful dresses are dancing happily in an art gallery at the Louvre.
 Several paintings are rendered on the wall behind the figures, including the Mona Lisa.
 In the written text, Willia Marie writes to her Aunt Melissa about a friend named Marcia (the pictured woman), who scolded Willia Marie for not bringing her children with her to Europe.
 Ringgold modeled Marcia and her children on the artist's own children in real life, whom she did not bring to Europe with her on her trips for inspiration for the series.

 Dancing at the Louvre is in the collection of the Gund Gallery, Kenyon College, Gambier, Ohio.